 The advice is always to view the current aluminium lantern roofs range and see if the aesthetics of each product work for you.
 Probably the most important factor in choosing the best roof lanterns is what look you want, contemporary or more traditional.
 Our guide on how to buy a lantern roof gives advice and more information.

 Some designers and manufacturers of lantern roofs provide only one style, others provide a choice of styling.
-The thinner the frame the more modern, the thicker or more decorative means a more classically styled roof lantern.
-Whichever style you prefer, you’ll get quality, engineering, security, weather performance, and energy efficiency.
+The thinner the frame, the more modern it looks.
+The thicker or more decorative means a more classically styled roof lantern.
+You’ll get quality, engineering, security, weather performance, and energy efficiency, whichever style you prefer.

-It’s not possible to match the profiles of a lantern roof or rooflight to other doors or windows.
-The nature and makeup of the profiles is different, although you may find similar overall dimensions.
+It’s impossible to match the profiles of a lantern roof or rooflight to other doors or windows.
+The nature and makeup of the profiles are different, although you may find similar overall dimensions.

 Common features of the best roof lanterns